 They can also maintain your physical energy and good health throughout your degree.
 If you balance your academic and physical well-being well, you’ll be well-positioned to handle your workload effectively.

 Physical activity increases attention span and alertness.
 Physical activity in children helps them to develop social and cognitive skills.
 Physical activity can also help children with autism develop healthy rhythmic movements that can replace repetitive behavior and improve overall attention span.

 In addition to physical activity, children with autism can benefit from recreational activities that promote social interaction.
 The benefits of recreational activity are numerous and should not be overlooked.
 Children with autism should be encouraged to participate in activities that will keep them physically fit and out of trouble.

 They help people with developmental disabilities engage in leisure activities

-In Norway, both parents work, which means intellectually disabled children spend more time with their peers.
-While intellectually disabled youths in regular schools enjoy more participation in leisure activities, this number declines as they get older.
-In this country, parents can hire a support worker who can help them engage in leisure activities.
+In this country, parents can hire a support worker to help them engage in leisure activities.
 But how do these workers find such jobs?
 How do they find the right people to work with intellectually disabled children?

 aeorienteering.com is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.